atchutchi/Ndjar/README.md

 ## Testing

 A thorough testing process has been carried out to guarantee that the site functions properly and offers a positive user experience.
-The project's features, functionality, and responsiveness across various browsers and screen sizes were the main emphasis of the testing procedure.
+The project's features, functionality, and responsiveness across various browsers and screen sizes 1200px, 950px, 800px equal or bellow were the main emphasis of the testing procedure where I had a lot of difficulty adapting when to use padding and margin, combining with flexbox. soon I spent many days testing the code using google devtool to see how responsive it is when I reduce it, looking for the best format so that the contents are well illustrated and presented.

 ### Feature Testing